kofimuad/alx-low_level_programming/0x00-hello_world/README.md

 ## Task 5 - Hello, printf
 a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. - Use printf function.

+## Task 6 - Size is not grandeur, and territory does not make a nation
+A C program that prints the various types on the computer it is compiled on. sizeof() is used and %d for int output.